10 Ways to Elevate Employee Experience in the Workplace

 Biophilic Design Elements That Reduce Stress and Enhance Creativity

 Access to natural light improves employee well-being by up to 24%, according to recent research.
 Biophilic design, incorporating natural elements into workspaces, offers proven benefits for mental health and creative thinking.
+Consider adding task lighting and window access in team hubs to maximize exposure and support circadian rhythms.

 Simple additions like indoor plants, natural materials, and views of outdoor spaces can significantly reduce stress while enhancing focus.
 Some companies have taken this further by creating indoor gardens, living walls, or outdoor work areas that provide refreshing alternatives to traditional offices.